 in Victoria Park, April 1978

-But for most of us who lived in Newham (and I lived about a mile from the Alice) even small scale anti-racist events threw up the problem of security.
+But for most of us who lived in Newham (and I lived about a mile from The Alice), even small-scale anti-racist events threw up the problem of security.
 The NF considered the East End as their ‘patch’, and the BM (ed: British Movement) held their weekly covens at a different pub a couple of hundred yards up the road.
-At least one of the local pubs was a no-go area for anyone with more than a millimetre of hair (ed: Earl of Essex?).
+At least one of the local pubs was a no-go area for anyone with more than a millimeter of hair (ed: Earl of Essex?).

 I can’t recall the exact reason was made to have the first RAR gig in an unlikely and fairly inaccessible place like Forest Gate.
 Hackney, Camden, even Central London would have all seemed more obvious choices.
 But looking back, I would guess that it was Forest Gate precisely because the Nazis thought it was their own little Reich.
 We were taking the fight to the belly of the Beast.

 I can recall going to book the pub.
 The Alice was not one of the regular pubs we used for meetings – it was generally too big and a bit expensive.
 On top of that one of the none-too-imaginative tactics, the Nazis regularly used was to frighten off a pub landlord either with a threatening phone call or a bomb threat.

 So, we needed to forewarn the publican the gig might be a bit ‘warm’, to give us some guarantee that it wouldn’t be canceled.
 In the event, despite our fears, it turned out the landlord was an Irish Republican who told us that as long as there was no fighting actually inside his two bars, he didn’t give a fuck about the Nazis.
 Which seemed fair enough.

 from Trafalgar Square to Victoria Park, April 1978